Top degree $\ell^p$-homology and conformal dimension of buildings: -cohomology and buildings

 \begin{defn} Let $X'$ be the first barycentric subdivision of $X$.
 The \textit{Davis complex} $X_D$ of $X$ is the subcomplex of $X'$ generated by the barycenters of simplices of $X$ with compact links. \end{defn}

-From the algebraic topology viewpoint, the space $X_D$ is similar to $X$ in the sense that it is a deformation retract of $X$ \cite[1.4]{dymarajanuszkiewicz}.
-The complex $X_D$ is locally finite, so it is locally compact.
+The space $X_D$ is a deformation retract of $X$ \cite[1.4]{dymarajanuszkiewicz} and is locally finite.
 Since $X_D$ can be endowed with a $CAT(0)$-metric, both $X$ and $X_D$ are contractible.
 Note that with this definition $X_D$ is a simplicial complex, but it is not necessarily purely dimensional, that is, its maximal simplices may not have the same dimension.

-The intersections $\D \cap X_D$ are isomorphic for any chamber $\D$ in $X$ (because they are all translates of a given chamber by elements of the Weyl group for some apartment).
+The intersections $D = \D \cap X_D$ are isomorphic for any simplicial chamber $\D$ in $X$ (because they are all translates of a given chamber by elements of the Weyl group for some apartment).
 We call such an intersection $D$ a \textit{Davis chamber} of $X_D$.

 As our notation suggests, the space $X_D$ can also be constructed from the combinatorial building $\C$ and a Davis chamber $D$, after seeing it can be endowed with the structure of a mirrored space \cite[Chapter 18]{davisbook}.